AdobeDocs/campaign-classic.en/help/message-center/using/transactional-messaging-architecture.md

 >
 >The control instance and the execution instance(s) must be installed on different machines.
 They cannot share the same Campaign instance.

 If you need to use several channels, you must install and configure related packages before installing Transactional message packages.
-For more on this, see [Adding a delivery channel](#adding-a-delivery-channel).
+For more on this, see [Add a delivery channel](#adding-a-delivery-channel).

 ## Control instance {#control-instance}